Rocco Marotta | Silver Hill Hospital

 “This hospital is a sacred space, an island where for generations people have come to heal.”

-Healing people is a mission, a vocation, a calling to Dr. Rocco Marotta, Service Chief for the Adult Residential Program.
+Healing people is a mission, a vocation, a calling to Dr. Rocco Marotta, Director of the Center for the Treatment and Study of Neuropsychiatric Disorders.
 “It’s what the ancients would call the Animae Cura,” he says, invoking millennia of medical tradition.
 “It’s the curing of souls, the healing of the sick.”

 Residency